 (AN: D'aww.
 You could cut the sappiness with a knife!
 No, the main pairing has no basis and makes no sense whatsoever in the manga… but AUs are wonderful things, eh?

-So yes, they get to hit on Kisshouten.
-Maybe nothing will come of it [which would be more realistic], maybe she'll marry one [which would be in tune with my "Pair everyone up!" approach], or maybe she'll move in for a ménage a trois of headbanded debauchery [which is in tune with a hentai plot, and not very realistic at all].
+So yes, Seiryuu and Hakuryuu get to hit on Kisshouten.
 I couldn't just leave her hurting and all alone with Puffball, and yes it was stretching it to have her move in near her ex-husband, but c'mon, at least it offers closure.
 I'm a huge fan of her, so that's why she gets two younger rockers dancing attendance on her.
 Yes Kisshouten, you're gorgeous!
 Take advantage of it.

-Much thanks to ryuusama's disciple, who at the time of this posting is the only person to have given me feedback on "Adele".
+Much thanks to ryuusama's disciple, nga130, and Tata, who at the time of this posting are the only people to have given me feedback on "Adele."
 Yeah, makes it kinda hard to grow as a writer when no one else tells you what they think.
 If this was so bad, why?
 If you liked at least parts of it, what should I keep doing?

-And I do have a semi-sequel in the works.
+I do have a semi-sequel posted.
 I say "semi-sequel" because it's mostly everybody else's backstories, such as the unholy meeting of Koumokuten and Aguni, Kujaku singing Lady Gaga's "Lovegame" to Yasha, and Karura's reaction to the giant trove of love letters from Zouchouten that suddenly appeared on her computer.
 And, to bribe people into reading it… Taishakuten/Lord Ashura.
 With Ashura here, there, and everywhere!

-Not to mention Vahyu and Varuna taking a stand against their boss, Dr. Hakuryuu at the clinic and Seiryuu under attack from a Chinese hacker [and Ryuu versus the in crowd], and Tenou crushing on Kendappa while Souma does the same.
+Not to mention Vahyu and Varuna dealing with their evil boss, Dr. Hakuryuu at the clinic and Seiryuu under attack from a Chinese hacker [and Ryuu versus the in crowd], and Tenou crushing on Kendappa while Souma does the same.
 And even Tentei making a Bishamonten voodoo doll as Kisshouten moves on, and Kahra and Kumaraten adjusting to life with Shashi's new husband.

-Read "Adele: Side Stories" when it comes out, I beg of you.
+Read "Adele: Side Stories," I beg of you.
 Please?
-It's more humorous than this one; very little angst.
+It's more humorous than this one, very little angst.
 More humor than romance, really.)